kohlschutter/junixsocket/src/site/markdown/customarch.md

 An alternative is to directly add the junixsocket-native-custom jar to the classpath whenever you invoke the Java VM (e.g., your web server, etc.), for example:

-    java -cp junixsocket-native-custom-2.4.0-amd64-Linux-gpp-jni.jar:*(...)* *YourMainClass*
+    java -cp junixsocket-native-custom-2.5.0-amd64-Linux-gpp-jni.jar:*(...)* *YourMainClass*

 ## If that doesn't work...

 There may be reasons why all this doesn't work, and you simply want to specify the location of the native library yourself.

-Simply set the system property `org.newsclub.net.unix.library.override` to the path of the native library.
+Simply set the system property `org.newsclub.net.unix.library.override` to the absolute path of the native library.
 For example:

-    java -Dorg.newsclub.net.unix.library.override=/path/to/junixsocket-native-2.4.0.so (...)
+    java -Dorg.newsclub.net.unix.library.override=/path/to/junixsocket-native-2.5.0.so (...)

-> **NOTE** If this override fails to load, an attempt is made to load the standard junixsocket library, unless the system property `org.newsclub.net.unix.library.override.force` is set to `true`.
+If this override fails to load, an attempt is made to load the standard junixsocket library, unless the system property `org.newsclub.net.unix.library.override.force` is set to `true`.

+You can also specify the absolute path with the system property `org.newsclub.net.unix.library.override.force`, which essentially combines these two declarations, i.e.

+    java -Dorg.newsclub.net.unix.library.override.force=/path/to/junixsocket-native-2.5.0.so (...)

+## If that doesn't work either...

+You may have a very special system setup.
+You can always try to manually load the native library directly (using `System.load`, `System.loadLibrary`, etc.).
+Be sure to do this before any junixsocket class is referenced.
+You also need to specify the system property `org.newsclub.net.unix.library.override.force` with a value of `provided`, i.e.,

+    java -Dorg.newsclub.net.unix.library.override.force=provided